-Crystal Low is an Executive Vice President of Business Payments and Technology at Zions Bank.
-This includes management responsibilities for Treasury Management and 1031 Exchange sales and operations across Utah, Idaho and Wyoming.
+Crystal Low is an executive vice president of Business Payments and Technology at Zions Bank.
+This includes management responsibilities for Treasury Management and 1031 Exchange sales and operations across Utah, Idaho, and Wyoming.

-In 2013, Crystal graduated from the University of Utah Executive MBA program.
-She also holds a bachelor’s degree from the University of Phoenix.
-She is listed among Zions Bank’s “Top Women’s Banking Team” in American Banker magazine.
+Crystal holds an EMBA from the University of Utah and a a bachelor’s degree from the University of Phoenix.
+She is listed among Zions Bank’s “Top Women’s Banking Team” in American Banker.
 In 2019, Low was also recognized as a “40 Under 40” recipient by Utah Business Magazine.
 Crystal is a Utah native and currently lives in Draper with her husband and son.

-“I have seen firsthand how delicate mental health is to an individual and to families.
-Mental Health is the one thing that can make or break each and every person on this planet.
-Having access to quality mental healthcare is something that all people should have, regardless of their socioeconomic status.
-I am passionate about Impact Mental Health and the mission to provide quality mental healthcare to the uninsured people in our community.”
+“I have seen first hand how delicate mental health is to an individual and to families.
+Mental health is the one thing that can make or break each and every person on this planet.
+Having access to quality mental health care is something that all people should have, regardless of their socioeconomic status.
+I am passionate about Impact Mental Health and the mission to provide quality mental health care to the uninsured people in our community.”

-At Impact, Tammer Attallah serves as the Past-chair board member and a part of the executive board committee.
-He has over 20 years of experience in mental health and substance abuse services across the lifespan.
-He has a Masters in Social Work and Business Administration from the University of Utah.
-He has led in multiple community behavioral health and healthcare settings and initiatives to include suicide prevention, school mental health, foster care, and integrated mental health in primary care.
-He has served on community and state boards to include Salt Lake County’s Council on Diversity Affairs, the Division of Occupation and Professional Social Work Licensing Board.
-He currently serves on National Association of Social Workers (NASW) Utah Chapter and University of Utah’s College of Social Work Community Advisory Board.
-Currently, he is the Director for Pediatric Behavioral Health and Access at Primary Children’s Hospital| Intermountain Healthcare.
+Tammer holds an MSW and an MBA from the University of Utah.
+He has been a leader in multiple community behavioral health and health care settings and initiatives, such as suicide prevention, school mental health, foster care, and integrated mental health in primary care.
+He has served on community and state boards, such as Salt Lake County’s Council on Diversity Affairs and the Division of Occupation and Professional Social Work Licensing Board.
+He currently serves in the Utah chapter of the National Association of Social Workers and on the University of Utah’s College of Social Work Community Advisory Board.

 Connie has been involved with Impact Mental Health since its inception.
 She has supported IMH’s development in various capacities as it has grown from a 1/2 day clinic in the basement of an office building to where it is today.